What is a varicocele?

 The veins will feel like a “bag of worms” while your child is standing and may disappear while he is lying down.

-Sometimes after heavy exercise, hot weather, or standing for a long time, your child may feel a heaviness or dull discomfort in his scrotum.
+Sometimes after heavy exercise, hot weather, or standing for a long time, your child may feel a heaviness or dull ache in his scrotum.

 Testing and diagnosis

 We will order hormonal labs, to be determined by your Urologist.
-We will compare the size of the left and right testicle to make sure they are equal.
+We will compare the size of the left and right testicle to make sure they are growing appropriately.
 If there is any concern upon exam, we may order further testing.

 Treatments